PurdueCAM2Project/HELPSweb/source/join.rst

    char x = 'm';
    int * iptr = &x;

 What is wrong with this two lines?
-What problems could this cause?
+What problems does this cause?

 .. code-block:: c